ctrl-kanan/kanan/README.md

 ### A little bit of detail
 As stated in the description, Kanan is
 - A simple program that doesn't require troubleshooting
-- Your best friend for tricky issues
+- Your best friend for calculations
 - A CLI joker
+- A dog
+- An interactive prompt that talks to you

 Kanan is also my personal project I've made, replacing _markustools_.